 Applications for PREP 2022 open on October 1st, 2021.
 All applications are due by March 1st, 2022.
 Admissions decisions will be released in April, and the program will begin on May 31st, 2022.

 The goal of the program is to increase understanding of the principles and practices of biomedical research.
 The core component of the program is a long-term research project conducted in the laboratory of a skilled faculty mentor.
 PREP scholars will learn to devise hypotheses, plan experiments, analyze results, and consider the impact of their research on their scientific discipline.
 Activities in the lab will be supplemented with opportunities designed to prepare PREP scholars for graduate school, such as:

 - Workshops in scientific writing, public speaking, career advising, and Responsible Conduct of Research (RCR)

-- Application assistance, with a focus on the personal essay and interview skills
+- Application assistance, with a focus on the personal essays, research statements, and interview skills

 - Social activities with other PREP scholars, program staff, undergraduate interns, graduate students, and laboratory associates